gxf1212/notes/course/Advanced-biology/molecular-immunology/molecular-immunology.md

    > But they only provide a protective environment for the reaction or an adhesive surface, and are not involved in the actual recognition.
 Without infection, regulator proteins like Factor H and I, inhibit C3bBb and C3b respectively, while pathogen components inhibit regulators.

-2. C3 is slightly and spontaneously hydrolyzed into C3(H<sub>2</sub>O), which is usually in the liquid phase, and has C3b-like properties, enabling attachment to the surface.
+2. C3 is slightly and spontaneously hydrolyzed into C3(H<sub>2</sub>O), which is usually in the liquid phase, and has C3b-like properties, enabling its attachment to the surface.

    > in C3(H<sub>2</sub>O), C3a is incompletely released, which also exposes the thiol ester that is then attacked by −OH or -NH2 residues and helps C3b to be located on the surface.